kapilgupta101292/system-design-tutorial/website/docs/concepts/websockets.md

 ---
 id: websockets
-title: Websockets
+title: WebSockets
-sidebar_label: Websockets
+sidebar_label: WebSockets
 ---

 Websocket is essentially a transport layer built on the top of the TCP/IP Protocol. and provides a persistent bidirectional communication channel between a client and a server.